For Parents

 There are a few expectations for all Troop 28 parents:

-• Fundraisers: The troop annually holds two fundraisers (a spring Spaghetti Dinner and winter holiday sale).
+- Fundraisers: The troop annually holds one or two fundraisers (a spring Spaghetti Dinner and winter holiday sale).
 The troop relies on these events to help give back to our community and to subsidize troop events.
 Each fundraiser requires scout and adult participation to succeed, so we ask that you support the troop by signing up for parent shifts and ensuring your scouts meet their troop obligations.

 Ways to get involved: